robertoragno/phd/README.md

 The results show indeed higher degrees of regionalisation in agricultural strategies during the EMA.
 My dissertation will contextualize these findings against textual sources to assess how people used the Italian agricultural landscape, and suggest which agents were responsible for changes.
 I argue that the discourse on northern Italian/French early medieval production has heavily influenced interpretations of the agrarian economies of the rest of the peninsula.

 ## Repository Structure
 This repository contains the files that were used to generate the online version of the dissertation.
+In particular:
+- `/Quarto files`: Contains the .qmd file used to generate the HTML version of the thesis, and all the scripts used to perform the statistics on the datasets.
+- `/Quarto files/archaeobotany.qmd`: This .qmd file contains (besides the textual output) the statistics on the archaeobotanical dataset.
+- `/Quarto files/zooarchaeology.qmd`: This .qmd file contains (besides the textual output) the statistics on the zooarchaeological dataset.
+- `/Quarto files/Database export`: Contains the datasets as queried from the database.